Danny Kanell: Baseball career

 Kanell was drafted out of high school by the Milwaukee Brewers in the 19th round, and after his junior year at Florida State by the New York Yankees in the 25th round.
 However, he saw football as more important and signed with the New York Giants when he was drafted in 1996.

 During a layoff from football in 2001, Kanell returned to baseball, playing in the minor leagues for the Atlantic League's Newark Bears.
 He played at first base, third base and designated hitter, hitting for a .237 average with one home run in 79 plate appearances for the Bears.
 Kanell said he wanted to eventually play for the Yankees, as he had grown up idolizing Yankees first baseman Don Mattingly.

 Broadcasting career

-Kanell was employed at ESPN, during which he hosted ESPNU's, UNITE and served as color analyst for Friday Night college football games and college baseball.
+Kanell was employed at ESPN starting in 2009, during which he hosted ESPNU's UNITE and served as color analyst for Friday Night college football games and college baseball.
 Kanell made several guest appearances on ESPN Radio's SVP (Scott Van Pelt) & Russillo.
 It was announced that he would co-host The Russillo Show full-time after frequent guest appearances.
 Starting in September 2015, Kanell took on his role as co-host to the new show Russillo and Kanell.
+He would also appear on ESPN's new College Football Playoff Selection Show alongside Rece Davis, Joey Galloway, and Kirk Herbstreit.
 On April 26, 2017, Kanell was among approximately 100 staffers let go by ESPN in a cost-cutting measure.

 On August 28, 2017, Kanell joined Fox Sports 1 as a college football analyst, and became the host of his own radio show on SiriusXM.
 In 2018, he began hosting ‘Dog Day Sports’ with Steve Torre on Mad Dog Sports Radio, SiriusXM channel 82.
+He is currently a co-host of Dusty and Danny in the morning on College Sports Radio on SiriusXM channel 84.
+He is also an analyst for CBS Sports and a host of the Cover 3 College Football Podcast.

+Personal life

+Kanell is married to Courtenay Kanell, with whom he has three daughters.
+He has a sister, Dana, who played tennis at the University of North Carolina.
+Kanell is the uncle of NC State forward Ben Middlebrooks.
+During the Wolfpack’s Cinderella run in the 2024 NCAA tournament, Kanell was in attendance for several games wearing a shirt that read "Ben Middlebrooks Uncle."